 - Watch Daryl Atkinson talk with Mark Anthony Neal on Left of Black about mass incarceration, social justice in Durham and anti-black violence.

 - Watch Stories of Racial Profiling in Durham: interviews with victims of racial profiling during traffic stops in Durham, NC.

 The SCSJ Approach

 Movements like Occupy Wall Street demonstrate that power still lies in the hands of the people.
 SCSJ takes a “bottom up” rather than “top down” approach.
-Affected individuals and their communities are directly empowered because it is the people most intimately affected by the oppression who lead.
+SCSJ seeks to directly empower the individuals and communities that are the most intimately affected by the oppression.

 SCSJ believes in coalition-building; it participates, for example, in the North Carolina Second Chance Alliance, a growing statewide coalition of advocacy organizations, service providers, faith-based organizations, and community leaders dedicated to the successful reintegration of people with criminal records.
 (SCSJ is one of the founding organizations in the NC Second Chance Alliance.)
 SCSJ is also active in the New Southern Strategy Coalition, a group of advocates and reformers representing 14 Southern states working to reduce the collateral consequences for those with criminal records.

 SCSJ’s Criminal Justice Initiative employs four strategies to achieve systemic change:

 1. Community education and organizing: SCSJ organizes and educates directly affected communities on promising strategies aimed at changing the laws, policies, and informal practices that lead to mass incarceration and prevent successful reintegration into society through–

 - Leadership development of directly affected individuals so they can advocate for reform